yoyodyne-research/ascent-lorentz/README.md

 then open and run `ascent-lorentz` in the Bela IDE.

-This won't make any noises; a stub example will call and use the library.
+This won't make any noises; a stub example will call and use the library, then write a CSV recording a Lorentz system applied to an RK4 integrator.

 * https://github.com/AnyarInc/Ascent